 10. Debug ON

-This powerful organic pest control product contains an ingredient that has been shown to control many plant pests, including spider mites.
+Debug ON is a powerful organic pest control product.
+It contains an ingredient that has been shown to control many plant pests, including spider mites.

-Debug ON acts as a repellent by keeping certain pests away from your plants.
-It also works as an insecticide that will kill certain pests right away.
+Debug ON is a repellent that keeps certain pests away from your plants.
+It also works as an insecticide that will kill many insect pests.

 11. Organocide

-Organocide is another organic product that you can use to kill spider mites on plants.
-It is great for use in the vegetable garden.
+Organocide is another organic product to kill spider mites on plants.
+It is excellent for use in the vegetable garden.

-Additionally, it acts as a fungicide, suppressing plant diseases such as powdery mildew and downy mildew.
-But it is not advisable that you use it on indoor plants.
+It also acts as a fungicide, suppressing plant diseases such as powdery mildew and downy mildew.
+But you shouldn’t use it on indoor plants.

 12. Garlic Spray